 On the Chat tab, you can see the messages that are sent and send messages yourself.
-Messages posted under the Attendees tab are visible by everyone (attendees, speakers and moderators).
-Those posted under the Speakers tab are only visible by speakers and moderators.
+Messages posted under the Attendees tab are visible to everyone (attendees, speakers and moderators).
+Those posted under the Speakers tab are only visible to speakers and moderators.

 On the Q&A tab, you can see the questions asked in the Q&A. Please note that when a question is asked, it is first Invisible.
 This means that only you and the moderator can see it and the audience cannot.
 You can make a question Visible to the audience by clicking on the eye icon.

-On this tab, you can see who are in the virtual room.
+On this tab, you can see who is in the virtual room.

 Tip!
 Do you have a question for the technical moderator, but did the session already start broadcasting?
 Send your question in the Speaker chat and the technical moderator will reply.